-3.6.2 Any potential use of RIPA should be referred to the Monitoring Officer for preliminary advice.
+3.5.1 Any potential use of RIPA should be referred to the Monitoring Officer for preliminary advice.

+- 3.5.2 RIPA applies to all acquisition and disclosure of communications data whether by Council employees or external agencies engaged by the Council.
+Authorisations or notices in relation to communications data should be referred to NAFN.

-- 3.6.3 The rules on the granting of authorisations for the acquisition of communications data are slightly different from directed surveillance and CHIS authorisations and involve three roles within the Council.
+- 3.5.3 The rules on the granting of authorisations for the acquisition of communications data are slightly different from directed surveillance and CHIS authorisations and involve three roles within the Council.
 The roles are:-

 - Applicant

 - Designated Person

 - Single Point of Contact

-3.7 Applicant
+3.6 Applicant

-3.7.1 This is the officer involved in conducting an investigation or operation who makes an application in writing for the acquisition of communications data.
+3.6.1 This is the officer involved in conducting an investigation or operation who makes an application in writing for the acquisition of communications data.
 The application form must:-

-- Set out the legislation under the operation or investigation is being conducted.
-This must be a statutory function of the Council for the prevention or detection of crime or preventing disorder; - Describe the communications data required i.e. the telephone number, email address, the specific date or period of the data and the type of data required.
+- Set out the legislation under which the operation or investigation is being conducted.
+This must be a statutory function of the Council for the prevention or detection of serious crime; - Describe the communications data required i.e. the telephone number, email address, the specific date or period of the data and the type of data required.
 If the data will or may be generated in the future, the future period is restricted to no more than one month from the date on which the authorisation is granted. - Explain why the conduct is necessary and proportionate. - Consider and describe any meaningful collateral intrusion.
 For example, where access is for "outgoing calls" from a "home telephone" collateral intrusion may be applicable to calls made by family members who are outside the scope of the investigation.
 The applicant therefore needs to consider what the impact is on third parties and try to minimise it.

-3.8 Designated Person
+3.7 Designated Person